Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Alabama Taxes

 Alabama has some of the lowest property taxes in the country.
-While property taxes in the state serve as an important source of revenue for local governments, public services and education, the average Alabama homeowner pays just $674 per year in property taxes.
-That's about a quarter of the national average of $2,795.
+While property taxes in the state serve as an important source of revenue for local governments, public services and education, the median Alabama homeowner pays just $701 per year in property taxes.
+That's less than a quarter of the national median of $3,057.

 Not in Alabama?